 1050 AD to 1070 AD, Psalm 100: Rashi.

-This generation is that of the 1050s and the 1060s.
+This generation of the 1050s and 1060s.

 - At the beginning [1] of the 10th century, the Catholic religion presents a face little edifying on the West.
 The invasions have pushed monks, relics and manuscripts out of monasteries, for several decades sometimes.
 In the opposite direction, the confusion of spiritual and temporal burdens, the simoniacal practices or the right of lodging introduced in the monasteries of the secular abbots and warriors accompanied by their family.
 Yet the recovery begins with lay people anxious to restore a church worthy of monastic foundations. […]